In November 2015, One Liberty Observation Deck made its public debut as Philadelphia’s first highly accessible observation deck.

 But it’s by no means the only place to see amazing skyline views — and score the accompanying photography and Instagrams.

-Did you know that Philadelphia’s City Hall has an observation deck at the top of its 500-foot tower?
-It does.
-And it’s awesome.
+Did you know that Philadelphia’s City Hall also has an observation deck at the top of its 500-foot tower?
+It does — and it’s awesome.

 The observation deck offers some pretty amazing, 360-degree views of Philadelphia.
 You can look east past the Convention Center, over the Benjamin Franklin Bridge and into New Jersey.
 You can look north and south all the way up and down Broad Street, at 12 miles one of the longest straight streets in country.
 You can look northwest out over the Benjamin Franklin Parkway and Fairmount Park.
 And you can look west into the heart of the Philadelphia skyline.